UX Design UX Research

 What changed?

-Metrics to be added once the feature launches — including water target adoption rate among active EyeOnWater users, engagement with the detail view, and any measurable change in usage patterns among users who set a target vs. those who don't.
+• Quantitative ImpactMetrics to be added once the feature launches, which will include water target adoption rate among active EyeOnWater users, engagement with the detail view, and any measurable change in usage patterns among users who set a target vs. those who don't.

-The shift to a user-driven model has been well-received internally, aligning the feature more closely with EyeOnWater's broader mission of giving homeowners agency over their water usage.
-The project has also sharpened the team's thinking about what conservation-focused design looks like in practice — and what it doesn't.
+• Qualitative ImpactThe shift to a user-driven model has been well-received internally, aligning the feature more closely with EyeOnWater's broader mission of giving homeowners agency over their water usage.
+It is also the first feature as a part of EyeOnWater’s “Premium” initiative, building a scalable foundation for the future features still to come.

 What I learned

-Designing Water Budgets over the course of a year taught me something that's hard to learn on shorter projects: how to stay anchored to the user problem when everything else around it is shifting.
-Scope changed.
-The product model changed.
-Priorities shifted.
-Through all of it, the HMW questions and the early research work kept the team grounded in what we were actually trying to solve — giving users a meaningful way to participate in conservation, not just observe it.
+Through all of it, the HMW questions and the early research work through sketching and moodboarding kept the team grounded in what we were actually trying to solve, giving users a meaningful way to participate in conservation.

 ← Back to all work Next project →